top of page

 This compact and inexpensive kit (below) could be the best insurance in an unforeseen circumstance!

 Knife or multi-tools. it does not have to be a big one, but a small Swiss army style knife will go a long way when in need.
-Leathermann multi tool is a good one, but you can get good ones in any $ 2 shop.
+Leatherman multi tool is a good one, but you can get good ones in any $ 2 shop.

 Emergency thermal blanket.
 Handy to have one, cos it is so very compact.
-We recommend Space blanket, (disposal store about $10).

 A small torch or mag lite.
 Are your gloves appropriate to handle broken glass?